idun-project/idun-cartridge/README.md

 The idun software running on the Raspberry Pi embeds a Lua scripting engine.
 This allows you to create either Tools or Apps in which much, even a majority of the functionality, is implemented in Lua.

 Begin by reading [luaref.md](doc/luaref.md).
-There is sample Lua App code in [samples](samples/), and the [arcade.app](cbm/arcade.app.d/main.lua) is Lua.
+There is sample Lua App code in [samples](https://github.com/idun-project/idun-cartridge/samples/), and the [arcade.app](https://github.com/idun-project/idun-cartridge/cbm/arcade.app.d/main.lua) is Lua.
 These can serve as a template for creating your own Lua App.

- _NOTE: There is a forthcoming tool called `idunc` that will generate new Lua Apps from a template, including all the boiler-plate needed._
+ _NOTE: There is a forthcoming tool called `mace` that will generate new Lua Apps automatically, including all the boiler-plate needed._

 #### C and Z80 Assembly